Bonelab/hrpqct-knee-segmentation/README.md

 > **_NOTE:_**  If you have already longitudinally registered your images then you can skip step 1 below, but instead you will need to use the transformations and common region masks that you already have to take your baseline transformed atlas mask, find its intersection with the common region in the baseline, and then transform that to all follow-ups.
 This repository does not contain code for doing that as of the writing of these instructions.

-1. Use the `blRegistrationLongitudinal` utility to rigidly register your followup images to the baseline
+1. Use the `blRegistrationLongitudinal` utility to rigidly register your follow-up images to the baseline.
+Send the outputs of the longitudinal registrations to the `longitudinal_registrations` subdirectory.
+You should pass the transformed atlas baseline mask in and you need to take care to set the various label-related arguments appropriately for how you are naming your images.
+For example, if I have `sltcii_0002r_t_v0.nii.gz` as my baseline image and `sltcii_0002r_t_v1.nii.gz` as my follow-up image, then I should set `sltcii_0002r_t` as my `output_label`, `v0` as my baseline label, and `v1` as my sole follow-up label.
+If I then set `atlas_mask` as my mask label, the two masks that get saved will be `sltcii_0002r_t_v0_atlas_mask.nii.gz` and `sltcii_0002r_t_v1_atlas_mask.nii.gz`.

 ### 4. Data Export